-Since you a a seat-filler and won’t get first choice, the majority of times as a single rider you will get the Engineer role since it’s the least desirable.
+Since you are a seat-filler and won’t get the priority, the majority of times as a single rider you will get the Engineer role since it’s the least desirable.
 You may luck out and get to be a pilot, but try to be happy with whatever role you are given.

 How Long is the Wait as a Single Rider?

 Usually as a single rider you can make it into the Millennium Falcon cockpit within 15-20 minutes.
 This depends on how busy Galaxy’s Edge is the day your visiting and how many other people have entered the Single Rider queue.